lachlan-waugh/6443/slides/content/week03.md

 ## CSP
 Content Security Policy

-Helps mitigate XSS and injection attacks by specifying where certain resources can be loaded from
+Helps mitigate XSS and injection attacks by specifying which locations resources can be loaded from
 * e.g. .js files, images, .css files (??)
 * e.g. only load from certain domains, only specific files, only HTTPS sites.